google/swift-structural/README.md

 ## StructuralCore

-This module contains definition of the `Structural` protocol, and additional data types necessary to model its `AbstractValue`.
+This module contains definition of the `Structural` protocol, and additional data types necessary to model the structural representations.

 ## StructuralExamples